javaflavor/jdg-backup-control/README.md

 var password = "welcome1!"
 ~~~

-In order to backup, execute the script jdg-backup.sh.
+In order to backup, execute the script `jdg-backup.sh`.

 ~~~
 $ bin/jdg-backup.sh
 ~~~

-And for restore, use the script jdg-restore.sh.
+And for restore, use the script `jdg-restore.sh`.

 ~~~
 $ bin/jdg-restore.sh
 ~~~

-You can check the current backup/restore status using jdg-status.sh
+You can check the current backup/restore status using `jdg-status.sh`

 ~~~
 $ bin/jdg-status.sh